JungleDragon is a nature and wildlife community for photographers, travellers and anyone who loves nature. We're genuine, free, ad-free and beautiful.

 Poison Fire fungus Geotagged,Malaysia,Podostroma cornu-damae,Poison Fire Coral,Winter Click/tap to enlarge Promoted

 1. Podostroma cornu-damae I think.
-Posted one year ago
+Posted 3 years ago

 1. Same conclusion Ernst and I came to here: